Marwan Moussa

-Marwan Mohamed Ali Moussa (Arabic: مروان موسى, born 10 January 1995), known professionally as Marwan Moussa, is an Egyptian rapper, music producer, and EDM trap artist.
-He is considered one of the prominent figures in the Egyptian hip-hop scene.
-In 2022, he was awarded Best Artist in African Hip-Hop at the All Africa Music Awards (AFRIMA).
+Marwan Mohamed Ali Moussa (Arabic: مروان موسى, born 10 January 1995), better known as Marwan Moussa, is an Egyptian rapper and music producer.
+One of the most prominent figures in the Egyptian hip-hop scene, Moussa won 2 All Africa Music Awards (AFRIMA) awards: Best African Rapper/Lyricist and Best Duo or Group in African Hip Hop in 2022.

 Early life and education

-Marwan Moussa was born in Ismaila to an Egyptian father and a German mother.
+Marwan Moussa was born in Ismailia to an Egyptian father and a German mother.
 He studied cinema and directing at The American University of Rome in Italy for four years before pursuing music studies.
 In late 2016, he began studying music production and sound engineering in Los Angeles.

 Career

 Marwan began his musical career in 2016, initially focusing on singing and songwriting.
-His first song, "Hayla," was released in 2016.
-The following year, he released his debut album "Bel Monasba".
+His first song, "Hayla," was released that same year.
+In 2017, he released his debut album "Bel Monasba".

-In 2018, Marwan released two albums: "Russia" and "Brazil".
-He gained considerable popularity in 2019 after releasing the albums *Shababeek Shahr Etneen* and *Propaganda*.
-The *Propaganda* album was a breakthrough, cementing his status as one of Egypt's most prominent rappers.

-In 2020, he released the album *3alam Talet* (Third World).

-2021 was a milestone year for Marwan.
-He released the album *Florida*, which included the hit songs "Sheraton" and "Tesla."
-The "Tesla" music video was shot in Greece and directed by Ali Ali, receiving critical acclaim as one of the best Egyptian rap videos.
-That same year, Marwan co-founded the record label "Raks Mal Records" with friends.